cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 machines powered down.
 {{</alert>}}

-We also expect tenants to practice good practices arouns machine lifecycles: patching machines and updating clusters regularly, and working in a reproducible way i.e. treating machines as "cattle" not "pets".
+We also expect tenants to practice good practices around machine lifecycles: patching machines and updating clusters regularly, and working in a reproducible way i.e. treating machines as "cattle" not "pets".